OMearaCD/Sandbox/README.md

 navbar.html - Uses cubic-bezier to make a neat little navbar with items that expand and change color when hovered over.
 See comeara.com for an example.

+demibot.js - Small bot made with Node.js and Discord.js.
+Uses the Discord API to respond to what users type in Discord chat.
+Posts memes, funny faces, and responds to certain key phrases.
+A work in progress.

 greeter - Baby's first AJAX call.
 Greets the user based on what they typed in the box for 'gender.'

 session login - Uses PHP Sessions to make a mimic login/logout feature.
 Enter your First and Last name to save to a session.
 Select "log out" to destroy the session and start over.
 Simple thing to build upon.